xis24/system_design/notes_ch2.md

 - schema on read: easy to alter and add a field such as name becomes first and last name (two separate fields)
 - schema on write: takes time to alter schema and update every row

+#Query Languages for Data
+SQL: a declarative query language which hides implementation details of the database engines, which makes it possible for the database system to introduce performance improvements without requiring any changes to queries.

+#Property Graphs
+In the property graph model, each vertex consists of:

+- a unique ID
+- a set of outgoing edges
+- a set of incoming edges
+- a collection of properties (key-value pairs)

+Each edge consists of:

+- a unique ID
+- The vertex at which the edge starts (the tail vertex)
+- The vertex at which the edge ends(the head vertex)
+- A label to describe the kind of relationship between the two vertices
+- a collection of properties (key-value pairs)